TheresaLui/SelfHelpContent_v2/articles/microsoft.iotedge/iotedge-offlinereconnectfail.md

 * Give the device sufficient time to reconnect.
 On some platforms, it may take up to 10 minutes.
 * Check the version of IoT Edge on your device by running the command **iotedge --version**.
 Update your device to version 1.0.7-1 or newer to take advantage of an SDK fix for intermittent connectivity issues.
-* Use the built-in troubleshooting tool on the IoT Edge device to check for common connection errors.
+* Use the built-in troubleshooting tool on the IoT Edge device to check for common connection errors:

 	* On Linux devices: `sudo iotedge check --verbose`
   	* On Windows devices: `iotedge check --verbose`

 ## **Recommended Documents**